giantswarm/docs/src/content/ui-api/web/organizations/basic-management/index.md

 ## Deleting an organization

-From the organizations overview, click an organization in order to open its detail page.
+From the organizations overview, click on an organization in order to open its detail page.

 As a permitted user - either an admin or a non-admin user with _delete_ permission for the [Organization]({{< relref "/ui-api/management-api/crd/organizations.security.giantswarm.io.md">}}) resource - you will find at the bottom of this page a section titled **Delete this organization**.

-Apart from adequate permission, in order to be able to delete an organization, there must not be any workload clusters owned by the organization.
+Apart from adequate permission, in order to be able to delete an organization there must not be any workload clusters owned by the organization.

 **Warning:** Deleting an organization also causes deletion of resources in the according namespace, e. g. apps, role bindings, secrets, configmaps etc. in the organization's namespace.